Pjmuthu51/CDCstuff/flex protocol/Flex protocol.md

 **9** Add 20 μl SequalPrep™ Normalization Elution Buffer to each well of the plate.

-**NOTE**** :** Do not use water for elution.
+**NOTE:** Do not use water for elution.
 If you need to elute in any other buffer, be sure to use a buffer of pH 8.5–9.0.
-If the pH of the buffer is \&lt;8.5, the DNA will not elute efficiently.
+If the pH of the buffer is 8.5, the DNA will not elute efficiently.

 **10** Mix by pipetting up and down 5 times (or seal the plate with Foil Tape, vortex to mix, and briefly centrifuge the plate).
 Ensure that the buffer contacts the entire plate coating (up to 20 μl level).